krasoffski/pytasks/tasks/grep_and_words_counter.md

 ## Subtask 1

-Create multiprocessing function `words_counter` to count occurrence of words in text files in specified path like on example:
+Create multiprocess function `words_counter` to count occurrence of words in text files in specified path like on example:

 ```python